St. Jacob, IL Demographics

 A map of St. Jacob's Population by Race

-Of the 1,466 places in Illinois, St. Jacob is the 603rd most populous.
+St. Jacob is ranked the 537th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Jacob was ranked the 603rd most populous place in the 2020 Census.

 St. Jacob's White Population